Healthy Homes Assessment Brown Owl

 Brown Owl Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement to all Brown Owl and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory throughout Brown Owl and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that prove the compliance with the Healthy Homes Standards that apply or will be applied throughout the tenancy period of the rental property.
+• Landlords and property managers must keep records of their the compliance with each Healthy Homes Standards that apply or will apply throughout the tenancy period of your rental home.

-• Property managers and private landlords have to ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of a renewal, new or a change in Tenancy.
+• Property managers and private landlords have to make sure their rental properties conform according to Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 From July 1st 2023